A FLOCK OF SEAGULLS

 A FLOCK OF SEAGULLS + Guests

-Very pleased to announce that as part of their UK tour we have secured a rare date with 80’s futuristic legends A FLOCK OF SEAGULLS at The Boileroom on Bank Holiday Monday 28th August 2023.
+Very pleased to announce that as part of their UK tour we have secured a rare date with 80’s futuristic legends A FLOCK OF SEAGULLS at The Boileroom on Tuesday 26th September.

 A Flock of Seagulls was started by Mike Score and his brother Ali in 1979 in Liverpool.
 Mike, who was previously a hairdresser, played keyboards, guitar, and vocals, Ali played drums and their friend Frank Maudsley played bass.
 The band took their name from a line in the song “Toiler on the Sea” by The Stranglers, which appears on their album Black and White.
 The band added guitarist Willie Woo, and Mark Edmondson joined briefly when Ali and Mike had a falling out; however, Ali re-joined when Mark took ill.
 They then began writing songs.
 Soon after, Willie left, allowing Paul Reynolds to join.
 They then started playing clubs and eventually got a recording contract.